Brian Howe (politician): Early life

 Howe was born in Melbourne.
 He grew up in the suburb of Malvern and attended Melbourne High School, going on to complete a Bachelor of Arts and a diploma in criminology at the University of Melbourne.
 He later moved to the United States to study at McCormick Theological Seminary in Chicago.
 Howe was the minister at a Methodist church in Fitzroy from 1961 to 1969, while lecturing part-time in sociology.
 He remains an ordained Uniting Church minister.
+He has been a long time supporter of the Hawthorn Football Club.

 In the early 1970s, Howe was the founding director of the Centre for Urban Research and Action (CURA).
 This model of research and action was based on his experience studying in Chicago from 1965 to 1967, and particularly his involvement in the civil rights and anti-poverty movements.
 CURA participated in campaigns against major changes in inner city Melbourne, including homelessness, the demolition of housing for high-rise estates, freeway construction.
 It supported the rights of tenants, the marginalisation of ethnic groups, and the provision of social services.